-At Westmeads all our children are fortunate to receive a full Forest and Beach School learning experience.
+At Westmeads all our children are fortunate to receive a full Forest and Coastal School learning experience.

-Westmeads Forest and Beach School is led by a fully qualified Forest and Beach School Leader.
+Westmeads Forest and Coastal School is led by a fully qualified Forest and Coastal School Leader.

 We are passionate and dedicated about facilitating children's emotional well-being, confidence and self-esteem, whilst developing a love of nature and the great outdoors.

 Forest School at Westmeads happens at Clowes Woods at our 2 allocated sites shown below.
 All the children at Westmeads take their turn across the whole year to have a whole term of Forest School in a real woods !

 - The setting is not the usual one.
 Whether it is actually in a wood…or in an outdoor area, it is defined as Forest School because it is where Forest School rules apply, not those of the setting that the children have come from.

 - The Forest School is made as safe as it is reasonably possible, in order to facilitate children’s risk-taking.